nanizdo/bag-detection-counter/README.md

 Python app that detects Flour bag in a conveyor belt using OpenCV, to count the bags whenever they get to a specific area.

 ## Resulting Output
+This is an output video from an ip camera using RSTP.
 ![output gif](src/output.gif)

 ## Requirements